Scuba Certification Cost

 Buying Scuba Gear

-If you dive 5 or more times or more a year, we recommend you look at buying at least some of your gear.
-It will save you money in the long run and you'll honestly get better equipment, be more familiar with it, have it be better fitted to you and, if you so desire, you can paint it with pink polka dots (otherwise known as personalizing it).
-Scuba gear is NOT inexpensive but it's also not nearly as bad as most people think.
+If you dive 5 or more times or more a year, we recommend you look at buying at least some of your own gear.
+It will save you money in the long run and you’ll honestly get better equipment, be more familiar with it’s operation, achieve a much better fit and, if you so desire, you can paint it with pink polka dots (otherwise known as personalizing it).
+Scuba gear is NOT inexpensive but it’s also not nearly as bad as most people think.
 Remember, your scuba gear is life support gear, so when you are looking at the costs, keep in mind this gear enables you to visit a world that is hostile to us otherwise.
 Here are some price ranges for the major gear purchases you will need:

-- Wetsuit - $80 - $900.
-A tropical "shorty" is far less expensive than a 9mm monster meant for diving in Anartica.
+• Wetsuit – $80 – $900.
+A tropical “shorty” is far less expensive than a 9mm monster meant for diving in Antarctica.

 Gear Maintenance